Reduati/AutoWin/readme.md

 # Aut0.W1n

-Autowin is a framework that helps organizations simulate specific attack scenarios in order to improve detection and response capabilities.
+Autowin is a framework that helps organizations simulate custom attack scenarios in order to improve detection and response capabilities.

 Check out [all the techniques](https://github.com/Reduati/AutoWin/tree/master/Techniques) we developed.
-Each one has a readme file, so you can understand better what they done and how to create a scenario.
+Each one has a readme.md file, so you can better understand what they do and how to create a custom scenario.

+Autowin's entire architechture is based around [Mitre ATT&CK Framework](https://attack.mitre.org/) to facilitate not only the creation of the modules, but also the communication between those who test and those who get tested.

 ## Build

-Right now we are not releasing a builded version of this project, but you can easily build it yourself using Visual Studio.
+Right now we are not releasing a built version of this project, but you can easily build it yourself using Visual Studio.

 ## Techniques

 This is a project in development and new techniques are developed every day.
-In this moment, you can use those bellow:
+Currently available techniques:

 | MID | Technique |
 | ----|----|